KhronosGroup/Vulkan-Hpp/README.md

 ### Passing Structs to Functions

 Vulkan-Hpp generates references for pointers to structs.
 This conversion allows passing temporary structs to functions which can result in shorter code.
-In case the input is optional and thus accepting a null pointer the parameter type will be a `vk::Optional<T> const&` type.
-This type accepts either a reference to `T` or nullptr as input and thus allows optional temporary structs.
+In case the input is optional and thus accepting a null pointer, the parameter type will be `vk::Optional<T> const&`.
+This type accepts either a reference to `T` or `nullptr` as input and thus allows optional temporary structs.

 ```c++
 // C